-You have submitted your photo, resume and a succinct and engaging cover letter to several commercials agents and you have interest from one or more who have set-up meetings, -now what.
-How do you prepare so you will have a great interview?
+You have submitted your photo, resume and a succinct and engaging cover letter to several commercials agents and you have interest from one or more who have set-up meetings.
+Now what?
+How do you prepare for your commercial agent meeting so you will have a great interview?

 Before the meeting, research the agency so you will be able to knowledgeably talk to the agents.
 For the meeting: